-However, since the decodability of the pool design is much lower than the number of positives that a BAC may contain, we expect the proportion of exact pairs to be rather small.
-In practice, the large majority of the pairs in Ω will be non-exact.
-For these latter pairs, the relationships between BAC and probes can be solved only by employing additional information.
-Next, we present an algorithm that resolves the non-exact pairs using a physical map which may contain errors.
-Then, we present an algorithm for the case where high-quality or near perfect physical map is available.
+Since the decodability of the pool design is much lower than the number of positives that a BAC may contain, we expect the proportion of exact pairs to be rather small.
+In practice, a large majority of the pairs in $\Omega$ will be nonexact.
+For these latter pairs, the relationships between BAC clones and probes can be solved only by employing additional information.
+Next, we present an algorithm that resolves the nonexact pairs using a physical map which may contain errors.
+Then, we present an algorithm for the case where a high-quality or near-perfect physical map is available.

 2.3.
-Deconvolution Using an Imperfect Physical Map
+Deconvolution using an imperfect physical map

-For the purposes of the deconvolution, the essential information on the physical map is represented by the overlaps between BAC clones.
-We will show how the knowledge of the overlap between BACs can help resolve ambiguous (non-exact) BAC-probe relationships.
+For the purposes of deconvolution, the essential information on the physical map is represented by the overlaps between BAC clones.
+We will show how knowledge of the overlap between BAC clones can help to resolve ambiguous (nonexact) BAC-probe relationships.
 The following two observations are the cornerstones of our algorithms.

-The first observation is that if BAC b_1 has a large overlap with BAC b_2 , and at the same time probe o belongs to BAC b_2 , then probe o will belong to BAC b_1 with high probability.
+The first observation is that if BAC $b_1$ has a large overlap with BAC $b_2$ , and at the same time probe o belongs to BAC $b_2$ , then probe o will belong to BAC $b_1$ with high probability.
 The second observation is that since probes are carefully designed to be unique for a specific gene (unigene), the probability that they will match/hybridize in some location other than the location of the gene from which they were designed is very low.
-Therefore, if probe o belongs to BAC b_1 , and BAC b_2 does not overlap BAC b_1 , then o will belong to BAC b_2 with very low probability.
+Therefore, if probe o belongs to BAC $b_1$ , and BAC $b_2$ does not overlap BAC $b_1$ , then o will belong to BAC $b_2$ with very low probability.

-In this section we assume that we are given a physical map that can potentially contains errors.
-Such a map could have been obtained, for example, by running FPC 10 software on some restriction fingerprinting data.
+In this section, we assume that we are given a physical map which may potentially contain errors.
+Such a map could have been obtained, for example, by running $FPC^7$ software on some restriction fingerprinting data.
 The output of FPC is an assembly of the BAC clones into disjoint sets, called contigs.
 If two BAC clones belong to the same contig, they are very likely to overlap with each other.
 On the other hand, if two BAC clones are from two different contigs, they are very unlikely to overlap.
-Formally, each contig is a subset of \mathbb{B} .
-Let \mathbb{C} denote the collection of contigs.
-The set \mathbb{C} is a partition of \mathbb{B} .
+Formally, each contig is a subset of $\mathbb{B}$ .
+Let $\mathbb{C}$ denote the collection of contigs.
+The set $\mathbb{C}$ is a partition of $\mathbb{B}$ .
 Since probes are designed to hybridize only to one location throughout the genome, we expect that each of them will only belong to one contig.

-The list of pairs in Ω can be interpreted as a list of constraints.
+The list of pairs in $\Omega$ can be interpreted as a list of constraints.
 A pair $(b, \mathbb{O}{b,\mathbf{p}}) \in \Omega$ is satisfied if there exists a probe $o \in \mathbb{O}{b,\mathbf{p}}$ and o is assigned to BAC b.
-Ideally, we would like to compute a BACprobe assignment such that each probe is assigned to a set of BACs belonging to the same contig and all the constraints in Ω are satisfied.
-Due to the fact that the physical map is imperfect and that some of the probes may not match anywhere^f or match multiple locations^g in the genome, we may not able to satisfy all constraints.
-Therefore, a reasonable objective is to assign probes to BACs so that the number of satisfied constraints is maximized, subject to the restriction that each probe may be only assigned to one contig.
+Ideally, we would like to compute a BAC-probe assignment such that each probe is assigned to a set of BAC clones belonging to the same contig and all the constraints in $\Omega$ are satisfied.
+Due to the fact that the physical map is imperfect and that some of the probes may not match anywhere f or match multiple locations f in the genome, we may not able to satisfy all constraints.
+Therefore, a reasonable objective is to assign probes to BAC clones so that the number of satisfied constraints is maximized, subject to the restriction that each probe may be only assigned to one contig.